League-of-Foundry-Developers/scene-packer/README.md

 - Imported Journals link correctly to other Journal entries.
 - Actors, Journals and Playlists referenced by a Scene are automatically imported.
 - [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) work, creating actors you can double-click on.
+- You can provide a list of Journals and/or Macros that you want to ensure are imported to the world.

 In summary, it makes importing a Scene from a Compendium (via an "adventure module") work as though you build it in your world.